 Corrective action regarding dress will be taken whenever student attire or grooming presents a threat to school and/or classroom decorum, creates a distraction to other students or teachers, interferes with the learning atmosphere, or jeopardizes the health and/or safety of other students or staff.
-The principal of the primary level may use his or her discretion in enforcing the following rules:
+The principal may use his or her discretion in enforcing the following rules:

-- 1. Hats, caps, and other head coverings are not to be worn in school unless approved by administration. - 2.
-Coats and jackets (outerwear) are not to be worn during school.

-- 3. Clothing with profanity, obscenity, and/or the display of words, pictures, or symbols associated with alcohol, drugs, tobacco, gangs or sex will not be allowed. - 4.
+- 1. Student headwear that disrupts the learning environment may be addressed by school staff. - 2.
+Coats and jackets (outerwear) are not to be worn during school. - 3.
+Clothing with profanity, obscenity, and/or the display of words, pictures, or symbols associated with alcohol, drugs, tobacco, gangs, weapons/violence of explicit nature or sex will not be allowed. - 4.
 Shoes must be worn at all times except as authorized by a staff member. - 5.
 Students must wear clothing that covers midriffs, undergarments and private areas. - 6.
 Students whose appearance or dress is disruptive to the school or educational activities, may be sent home.
 Additional consequences may be issued at the administrator's discretion.